KineticCommunity/Email-Request-Parser-Kinetic-Task/README.md

 # Functionality #

-This application accesses the user's inbox and then submits the present emails as request items. the application then removes those emails from the inbox and places them in a folder of the user's choosing.
+This application accesses the user's inbox and then submits the present emails as request items. the application then removes those emails from the inbox and places them in a folder of the user's choosing. the aggregated emails are then passed to a 3rd party application (such as kinetic task) to handle the emails as requested.

 # Implementation #